PenumbraOS/interposer/README.md

 > [!NOTE]
 > Access over ADB requires the leaked Humane ADB cert.
 In order to access the device over ADB without finding the cert, you can use [openPin Hub](https://openpin.org) or [a custom ADB client](https://github.com/PenumbraOS/adb_remote_auth).

+## Setup

+[Follow the preparation instructions](preparation.md) to allow your Ai Pin to use an interposer.

 We have two different endorsed mechanisms for obtaining an interposer:

 ## Purchase